Hocus Pocus (1993 film): Filming

 The film is set in Salem, Massachusetts, but most of it was shot on sound stages in Burbank, California.
 However, its daytime scenes were filmed in Salem and Marblehead, Massachusetts, during two weeks of filming with the principal cast.

 Pioneer Village, a recreation of early-colonial Salem, was used for the opening scenes set in 1693.
 Other locations included Old Burial Hill in Marblehead, where Max is accosted by Ice and Jay, the Old Town Hall in Salem, where the town Halloween party takes place, and Phillips Elementary School, where the witches are trapped in a kiln.
 The exterior of Max and Dani's house is a private residence on Ocean Avenue in Salem.

 Music

+John Debney composed the film's score.

 The musical score for Hocus Pocus was composed and conducted by John Debney.
 James Horner was originally slated to score the film, but became unavailable at the last minute, so Debney had to score the entire film in two weeks.
 Even though he did not score the film, Horner came back to write the theme for Sarah (sung by Sarah Jessica Parker, more commonly known as "Come Little Children") which is featured in Intrada's Complete Edition of the score.

 Debney released a promotional score through the internet containing 19 tracks from the film.
 Bootlegs were subsequently released across the internet, primarily because the promotional release missed the entire opening sequence music.